To eliminate your mosquito problem for good, you need to get to the source.

-If you’re looking for an environmentally-friendly way of killing mosquito larvae, cinnamon oil is a solid choice.
+If you’re looking for an environmentally-friendly way, cinnamon oil is a choice (although possibly an expensive one).
 And it doesn’t just kill the larvae; it also kills off the eggs as well.

 To use cinnamon oil, add a ratio of 15% cinnamon oil to 85% water.
 So if you have a 100-gallon pond, use 12 ¾ gallons of cinnamon oil.

 It’s not as effective as cinnamon oil, though.
-While cinnamon oil works almost instantly, apple cider vinegar takes about 18 hours to be effective.
+While cinnamon oil works almost instantly, vinegar takes about 18 hours to be effective.

 Like cinnamon oil, apple cider vinegar is not a good choice for fish ponds.
 However, it’s perfectly safe for humans.

 How To Kill Mosquito Larvae In Drinking Water